A HISTORY OF ANDOVER TREES

 a small piece of Woodland Trust hazel woodland for volunteer training

-In 2019 we were awarded a #GrowWild Grant for Flower Bed Storytime and our first Graduate Ecology Intern.
+In 2019 Andover Trees United was awarded a #GrowWild Grant for Flowerbed Storytime and the charity’s first Graduate Ecology Intern was appointed.

-Andover Trees have been working on an ambitious project to build an off-grid, sustainable classroom and field study base at Harmony Woods, a community woodland in Andover.
-The cabin has been carefully crafted to fit in with its landscape and be sensitive to its surroundings.
-This versatile facility will transform the community-planted woodland, making possible forest schools, training programmes, craft workshops and importantly, space for volunteers.
+Carefully crafted to fit in with its landscape and be sensitive to its surroundings, this versatile facility will transform the community-planted woodland, making possible year-round children’s activities and a supportive space for volunteers.

 What the judges said: